michael2012z/BitBible/markdown/KJV/files/2Chr.md

 2. And he placed forces in all the fenced cities of Judah, and set garrisons in the land of Judah, and in the cities of Ephraim, which Asa his father had taken.

-3. And the Lord was with Jehoshaphat, because he walked in the first ways of his father David, and sought not unto Baalim;of…: or, of his father, and of David
+3. And the Lord was with Jehoshaphat, because he walked in the first ways of his father David, and sought not unto Baalim;

 4. But sought to the Lord God of his father, and walked in his commandments, and not after the doings of Israel.

-5. Therefore the Lord stablished the kingdom in his hand; and all Judah brought to Jehoshaphat presents; and he had riches and honour in abundance.brought: Heb. gave
+5. Therefore the Lord stablished the kingdom in his hand; and all Judah brought to Jehoshaphat presents; and he had riches and honour in abundance.

-6. And his heart was lifted up in the ways of the Lord: moreover he took away the high places and groves out of Judah.was…: that is, was encouraged
+6. And his heart was lifted up in the ways of the Lord: moreover he took away the high places and groves out of Judah.

 7. Also in the third year of his reign he sent to his princes, even to Ben–hail, and to Obadiah, and to Zechariah, and to Nethaneel, and to Michaiah, to teach in the cities of Judah.